alanwatsonforster/glass/src/glass/groundunitdata/AAA.md

 Air Strike has the AMX-30 DCA with W/VF radar.
 Puma has the AMX-13 with a W/LF radar.
 I will adopt the Air Strike values, as most similar contemporary radars in the game are VF.

+For the AMX-30SA, I adopt the Air Strike values given for the AMX-30 DCA.
+The real DCA does not have radar, but the Air Strike one does, matching the SA.

 - [Wikipedia](https://en.wikipedia.org/wiki/AMX-30)
 - [Wikipedia on AMX-13](https://en.wikipedia.org/wiki/AMX-13)
 - [Wikipedia on 30 mm shells](https://en.wikipedia.org/wiki/30_mm_caliber)